folkforms/xslt-study/xsl-processing.md

 # XSLT processing

-XSLT will walk the document tree (depth first or breadth first is implementation dependent and doesn't matter) and processes each node.
+XSLT will walk the document tree and processes each node.

+Depth first or breadth first is implementation-dependent and doesn't matter.
+See [Input and output](#input-and-output).

 An XSLT processor will process an xml document as follows: